mus-format/musgen-go/README.md

     - [Oneof Feature](#oneof-feature)

 ## How to use
-Here we will generate the `Marshal/Unmarshal/Size/Skip` functions of the MUS format.
+Here, we will generate `Marshal`, `Unmarshal`, `Size`, and `Skip` functions.

-First, you should download and install Go, version 1.18 or later.

-Create in your home directory a `foo` folder with the following structure:
+First, download and install Go (version 1.18 or later).
+Then, create a `foo` folder in your home directory with the following structure:
 ```
 foo/
  |‒‒‒gen/